استخدم الكود'OCT10' واحصل على خصم 10% على مستوى المتجر.

 Another important term is resting, which involves letting the steak sit after cooking to allow the juices to redistribute, ensuring a juicy, flavourful result.
 Understanding these terms and techniques helps you get the most out of your steak, ensuring that each cut is cooked to perfection.

-Choosing the Right Steak for Your Dish
+Choosing The Right Steak for Your Dish

 Ultimately, the key to selecting the right steak is understanding your cooking method and the flavour profile you want to achieve.
 For a special occasion, you might opt for a tender fillet, cooked rare to highlight its delicate texture.
 If you're looking for a hearty, robust flavour, a ribeye or t-bone will deliver with its rich marbling.
 For slow-cooked dishes like stews or roasts, a brisket or flank steak is ideal, providing depth of flavour when cooked properly.